rigdev/rig/README.md

 ## 🌟 What is Rig?

 Rig.dev offers an open-source application platform for Kubernetes.
 We empower developers with our developer-friendly deployment engine that simplifies the process of rolling out, managing, debugging and scaling applications.
-On top, we provide foundational APIs for user management, authentication, storage, and database integrations.

 ## 📦 Features